 But because I noticed that it was so effective, I began to recommend it to certain patients.

-Because most of my patients had thyroid disease, I was able to see how they responded or reacted to this diet.
+Because most of my patients had thyroid disease, I was able to see how they responded to this diet.

 What I found was a mixed bag.